hack4impact-calpoly/hack4impact-cli/demo/README.md

-This demo directory has already been linked to the hack4impact project via `npm link hack4impact`
+This demo directory should create a symbolic link to the hack4impact project via `npm link hack4impact`

 You can run the cli in here to demo it.
 To get started, try `hack4impact init`